sueszli/noodle-retrieval/docs/report.md

 # Part 1 - Test Collection Preparation

-the first step is to aggregate multiple judgements for each document-query pair into a single one.
+the first step is to merge / aggregate multiple (query x document, vote) judgement-tuples into a single one, should there be multiple votes for the same query-document pair. the most straightforward way to do this is to take the majority vote.

-judgements are essentially votes on the relevance / ranking of a document for a given query. the goal is to aggregate these votes into a single relevance / ranking label for each document-query pair.

 _data description:_